moby/moby/docs/reference/commandline/plugin_push.md

 ---
-title: "plugin ls"
+title: "plugin push"
-description: "The plugin ls command description and usage"
+description: "the plugin push command description and usage"
-keywords: "plugin, list"
+keywords: "plugin, push"
 ---

 <!-- This file is maintained within the docker/docker Github